emeyekayee/scheduled_resource/README.md

 #ScheduledResource

-This gem is for displaying how something is used over periods of time.
+This gem is for displaying how things are used over time -- a schedule for a set of resources.
+It provides a way to describe what is being displayed, along with utilities and protocols to connect them:

-It began life as a Rails/Ajax TV schedule but over time I've used it for other things and found it useful.
+ - Configuration (specification and management).
+ - Query interfaces (RESTlike API and protocols to query the models).
+ - A basic Rails controller implementation.

+We have outlined how to model and generate the data, and how to retrieve it from the client.
+At this point we could say the gem is largely view-agnostic.
+But to get a satisfying client-side experience the gem includes client-side modules to:

+ - Manage <b>time and display geometries</b> with "infinite" scrolling along the time axis.
+ - <b>Format display cells</b> in ways specific to the resource models.
+ - <b>Update text justification</b> as the display is scrolled horizontally.

+### Configuration Management

 A _scheduled resource_ is something that can be used for one thing at a time.
-Say a TV station (resource) is scheduled to show "Mr Ed" from 10am to 11am on Saturday.
-That showing is a _resource use block_.
+Say "Rocky & Bullwinkle" is on channel 3 from 10am to 11am on Saturday.
+Then 'channel 3' is the <u>resource</u> and that showing is a <u>resource-use block</u>.
-Each resource gets one row in the display.
+Resources and use-blocks are typically Rails models.
+Each resource and its use-blocks get one row in the display.

-Resources and use_blocks are often models in a Rails app.
 The schedule configuration comes from <tt>config/resource_schedule.yml</tt>

 The <b>ScheduledResource</b> class manages resource and use_block class names, id's and labels for a schedule.
 A ScheduledResource instance ties together: